jsfuentes/Code-Cheatsheet/JS/All/Chrome_Plugins/popup.md

 Then you need to build the popup.js using parcel/webpack which it is then built in `build/popup.js`

+- popup.js is basically like a background/service_worker script

 ### Size

 To set size, or can expand for content